-To ensure equity for all MRS students, assignment submissions in every MRS course will be subject to a late penalty submission of 10% per day of the marks allocated for that assignment.
+To ensure equity for all MRS students, assignment submissions in every MRS course will be subject to a late penalty submission of 10% per day of the marks allocated for that assignment or an alternative penalty at the discretion of the Course Professor published in the course outline.
 Submitting assignments in a timely fashion also enables the Course Professor to grade and return assignments in an efficient manner.